Robbery Bob

 Robbery Bob: Man of Steal (a pun on man of steel, an epithet associated with Superman, and also known by the subtitle King of Sneak) is a 2012 stealth action game developed by Swedish studio Level Eight and originally published by Chillingo.
-In the game, the player controls a robber named Bob and must sneak around houses to complete missions.
-The game was released for iOS on May 3, 2012, and has been met with a mixed reception for its gameplay and art quality.
+In it, the player controls a robber named Bob and must sneak around houses to complete missions.
+Robbery Bob was released for iOS on May 3, 2012, and has been met with a mixed reception for its gameplay and art quality.

 Gameplay and release

 Throughout 50 levels, the player controls Bob, the titular player character, from a top-down perspective.
 Bob must sneak around houses and steal items without being caught.
 Enemies, including police officers, dogs, and family members, will roam around the house.
 Bob can put on disguises, hide, change the enemies' direction, and make distractions.
 The player can run, but it will lure enemies towards them.
 The level ends once they are out of the house, and stars grade the player's performance based on speed and accuracy.
 On May 3, 2012, Chillingo released Robbery Bob for iOS.